pshiralagi/PES_S2020/PES_Project_5/readme.md

 5. Baud rate is set to **115200**

-it can be viewed on Drive [Demo.mp4](https://drive.google.com/drive/folders/1Vx6lowz5C3nJvHKWkffDN4oPMSB9GWGV?usp=sharing "Demo Video link")
+Demo video can be viewed on Drive [Demo.mp4](https://drive.google.com/drive/folders/1Vx6lowz5C3nJvHKWkffDN4oPMSB9GWGV?usp=sharing "Demo Video link")
 FMEA is available in the [FMEA.pdf file](./doc/FMEA.pdf)

 The three primary modes it can be run in are -